Bamboo Omni Stylus Brings Fine Tip to Any Touch Screen

 The Omni is 5.6 inches long and feels more like a pen than a stylus, albeit not an expensive one.
 The soft-touch matte plastic on the bottom half of the stylus combined with the pen's slightly triangular shape make it comfortable to hold, but it doesn't feel like a premium product (or even a $50 one).

 If you already take notes with another capacitive stylus, the Bamboo Omni is probably an upgrade over the thick-tipped pen you have now.
 Omni's device looks and feels more like a pen than the cheap styli that flood the market.
-But if you're just thinking about getting a stylus for your tablet or phone, the combination of the $50 price, having to pressing hard and needing to avoid screen protectors makes this a less appealing choice.
+But if you're just thinking about getting a stylus for your tablet or phone, the combination of the $50 price, having to press hard and needing to avoid screen protectors makes this a less appealing choice.